The Weaver of the Wood · Stryga, She Who Was a God

 The turn

-She is one of Prythian's oldest monsters, yet her arc bends toward the light.
-In ACOWAR, Feyre lures Ianthe and Hybern's soldiers across her threshold and offers them to the dark as dinner — the Weaver devours them and keeps Ianthe's circlet as a trophy.
+One of Prythian's oldest monsters, and somehow her arc bends toward the light.
+In ACOWAR, Feyre walks Ianthe and Hybern's soldiers across the threshold and offers them to the dark as dinner — the Weaver devours them and keeps Ianthe's circlet.
 Then, bargained free with a crescent-moon tattoo, Stryga walks into the final battle for Prythian beside her twin the Bone Carver and Bryaxis.
-She wades unarmed through Hybern's army, feeding until she is young and terrible again, and commands the King of Hybern to bow as it was once done.
-He seizes her instead, snaps her neck, and throws her broken body to his naga-hounds.
-A god older than the world dies a defender of it.
+Unarmed through Hybern's army, feeding until she's young and terrible again, commanding the King of Hybern to bow as it was once done.
+He seizes her instead, snaps her neck, and throws her body to his naga-hounds.
+A god older than the world, dying a defender of it.
+We didn't expect to mourn the Weaver.
+Same.

 From the hoard